Menorah lights honor past, celebrate future

 DOWNTOWN VENICE — In the decade since Chabad of Venice and North Port started its huge public Hanukkah celebrations in Centennial Park, threatening weather has become somewhat of a theme.

-“Almost every year, maybe a little threat of rain one year, of high winds one year, I remember one year, where the sky was black all the way around, except for here,” Venice Mayor John Holic noted Sunday evening during his welcoming remarks, shortly after the day’s rains and then sprinkles finally faded.
+“Almost every year, maybe a little threat of rain one year, of high winds one year, I remember one year, where the sky was black all the way around, except for here,” Venice Mayor John Holic noted on the evening of Dec.
+9 during his welcoming remarks, shortly after the day’s rains and then sprinkles finally faded.
 “Tonight, just in case, I took the proclamation that I have and I covered it in Saran Wrap, in case it rained.

 “What a waste of Saran Wrap,” he said.
 “It’s never going to rain here.”